ericyoc/post_quantum_falcon_crypto_sig_poc/README.md

 # FALCON: Post-Quantum Signature Algorithm

 This repository contains a Python implementation of the FALCON (Fast Fourier Lattice-based Compact Signatures over NTRU) post-quantum signature algorithm.
-FALCON is a lattice-based signature scheme that offers strong security guarantees against both classical and quantum attacks.NTRU is an open-source public-key cryptosystem that uses lattice-based cryptography to encrypt and decrypt data.
+FALCON is a lattice-based signature scheme that offers strong security guarantees against both classical and quantum attacks.
+NTRU is an open-source public-key cryptosystem that uses lattice-based cryptography to encrypt and decrypt data.

 ## Why Post-Quantum Cryptography Matters